-Wait for a while, the cloning time depending on the data size on the source disk, the larger the data capacity, the longer time will be.
+Wait for a while, the cloning time depends on the data size on the source disk, the larger the data capacity, the longer time will be.

 Boot from Cloned HDD or SSD

-After disk clone finished, do the process listed below according to your needs:
+After the disk clone is finished, do the process listed below according to your needs: